gabridome/docs/bitcoinclients.md

 checks necessary to veriy that the transaction involves sound money before putting it in the [mempool] and relaying it to the rest of the network.

-The node is able do so because he has a copy of all the legit transactions which have appeared in the network since inception included those in which all the bitcoins come into existence in the [coinbase] transactions.
+### The full history of all the transactions

-In the validation phase, the nodes don't search the whole transaction set though.
+In Bitcoin, money come to life and exist only in transactions.
-Instead, during the IBD, they build an essential database of the legit money in circulation in the Bitcoin system: the Unspent Transaction Output Set (UTXO set)
+The node is able validate the incoming money because the node has a copy of all the legit transactions which have appeared in the network since inception included those in which all the bitcoins come into existence ([coinbase] transactions).

-AKA, the Chainstate database.
-If the transaction is spending an output that is NOT on this set, it is to be considered invalid as it is a double-spent attempt.
+Transactions in Bitcoin take the money from previous transactions and allocate them in transaction outputs.
+If these outputs are not used in other transactions, they are "unspent".
+The entire set of all the NON spent Transaction outputs is called UTXO (Unspent Transaction Output).

 Since a transaction output is considered unspent until is used in a subsequent transaction in which is referred as input, is necessary to have the whole